 BittWare maintains technical support in the US.
-Our support team consists of hardware and software engineers providing both help desk and field-based support.
+Our support team consists of hardware, FPGA, and software engineers providing both help desk and field-based support.

 Learn more on our Support page.

 BittWare provides a one-year warranty on all of its hardware and software products.
 Customers requiring longer warranty period coverage can purchase an extended warranty service plan that can be customized to your requirements.
 Periods of 10+ years are offered.

 In an effort to ensure our customers continuity/availability of BittWare product, we offer Technology Escrow services.
 If requested (and subject to fees), BittWare shall place into escrow for the term of the Supply Agreement (with an escrow agent of mutual agreement between BittWare and the customer), a complete manufacturing package for the BittWare products in question.
 Included in the Escrow package is all information required to manufacture, test, and repair our products.

 Materials in the Escrow package can include: Bill of Materials (BOM) with Approved Vendor List (AVL), PLD programming information, mechanical drawings, assembly drawings, manufacturing test software, test procedures, schematics, ECO history, design documentation including hardware and software design specifications, software design specifications, host software source code, DSP software executable code, build instructions for software source code, including specific tools used, and all make files, scripts, and source files used to build the code.

 BittWare prides itself on the ability to provide products for extended periods to minimize the impact on our customer’s programs.
 However, in some instances, BittWare may choose to obsolete a product due to component obsolescence, lack of sales performance, inability to support, inappropriate market fit, new version release, etc. In all cases, we will make our best effort to give notice of a planned product obsolescence months in advance.

 Once a product has been targeted for obsolescence, BittWare will: